Story and photos by Carole Edrich

 The Spa at Patios de Cafayate, Cafayate

-Conceived and still run by its Uruguayan owners, this spa is situated in its own custom–designed building, a short and easy stroll through the hotel gardens.
+Conceived and run by its Uruguayan owners, this spa is situated in its own custom–designed building, a short and easy stroll through the hotel gardens.
 Treatment rooms and petal–strewn fountains surround a light and airy indoor solarium and a central heated swimming pool (there's a larger one in the hotel grounds as well).
 Every relaxation room boasts a stunning view, but to appreciate it from a Jacuzzi or private plunge pool, book around mid–day as cooler outdoor temperatures cause condensation to form on the picture windows.

 Staff are a mix of locally trained and imported practitioners qualified in massage, alternative therapy or traditional beauty treatments.
 Managed separately to the hotel, this spa has its own research laboratories and combines popular wine therapy techniques with innovations derived from tried and tested pre–Columbian health and beauty traditions.
-The luxurious and lasting results have proved so popular with guests that many order products for delivery back home when they're done.
+The luxurious and lasting results have proved so popular with guests that many order products for delivery back home when they're done. * Be advised though that this hotel has declined considerably since it lost its Starwood Luxury Collection status, so check recent guest reviews and consider newer Grace Cafayate instead.

 Treatments between $50 and $450